Amy Palmiero-Winters: Paratriathlon

 Palmiero-Winters won her classification at the International Triathlon Union Paratriathlon World Championships in 2005 and 2006.
 In 2007, Palmiero-Winters was the first athlete with a physical disability invited to race in the elite able-bodied division of the NYC Triathlon.

 In 2014, Palmiero-Winters became the first amputee, male or female, to complete the Ultraman triathlon, a 3-day, 320 mile race.

 Awards

 Palmiero-Winters was named USA Triathlon's Female Physically Challenged Athlete of the Year in 2006.
 She was awarded the 2009 AAU James E. Sullivan Award as the best amateur athlete in the country and also won ESPN's 2010 ESPY award as the top female athlete with a disability.
-In 2009, she was also named the director of Team A Step Ahead.
+In 2009, she was named the director of Team A Step Ahead.